davidchen003/FundMe_Remix/README.md

 - since the contract is on Rinkeby testnet, we need to select `Injected Web3` ENVIRONMENT to deploy it in Remix, and select MetaMask account on Rinkeby testnet

 **commit 3**

+## SafeMath library

+- to avoid overflow error for Solidity < 0.8
+- Libraries are similar to contracts, but their purpose is that they are deployed only once at a specific address and their code is reused
+- **Using** keyword: the directive using A for B, can be used to attach libbrary functions (from the library A) to any type (B) in the context of a contract.

+## Set fund minimum/threshold

+- Require statement, if not met, revert the transation
+- Pick a low VALUE (say 1 Gwei), we'll get an Gas Estimation Error: Gas estimation errored with the following message (see below).
+The transaction execution will likely fail.
+Do you want to force sending?
+We can force send.
+Then check Rinkeby esther scan, we'll see error message there "Fail with error 'You need to spend more ETH!"
+- but if we send more (say 13000000 Gwei, which is 0.013 ETH), it will go through

+**Commit 4**